From A(nalog) to D(igital) in 4 steps!

 - Third – Use data to provide insights & intelligence to managers.
 A digitized environment is needed to enhance collaboration, information sharing, and decision making.
 With a digitized platform, managers can be alerted to conditions that need real-time attention.
 Insights can be gleaned rapidly to prevent problems and reduce downtime.
 Managers can make better decisions, improve processes, mitigate against risks, and reduce costs through automated data collection and proactive intervention when issues arise.

-- Forth – Create an autonomous learning & recommending environment.
+- Fourth – Create an autonomous learning & recommending environment.
 Once digital twins of their operations have successfully been created where they can proactively maintain, optimize and monitor operations globally, the next step is to make these digital twins autonomously think, predict, recommend and then execute the best course of action for continuous improvement and optimization.

 What objectives or insights can you add?
 How does your organization plan to leverage the digital world of IIoT to remain relevant and competitive and to position your people to do their jobs effectively and efficiently?